Energy Use & Greenhouse Gas Emissions

 Ellesmere Port, UK

-Construction began on a new Energy Center to replace the existing site boilers, including a more efficient 4MWe (megawatt electric) combined heat and power plant.
-This will generate electricity for the site, steam for process operations and hot water for space heating.
-The plant has been designed so it can be converted to operate on an intermediary 20% hydrogen blend and 100% low-carbon hydrogen, as soon as this becomes available.
+In 2023, as part of Innospec’s efforts to decarbonize, our Ellesmere Port site completed the first phase of the installation of a new Energy Centre which includes a 4MWe combined heat and power (CHP) plant.
+The plant will ultimately generate electricity for the site, steam for process operations and hot water for space heating.
+Initially, powered by natural gas, the plant has been designed so that it can be converted to operate on an intermediary 20% hydrogen blend and in the longer term, 100% low-carbon hydrogen, as soon as it becomes available.
+Although in the long term this will have a significant reduction in the site’s emissions, in the short term there will be an increase in scope 1 emissions due to increased natural gas consumption at the site.